nickyzzzz/Cyber/README.md

 This is Tool that can take Alteration
 You can edit the files .py`s and many more has per your requirements

-Troubleshooting and Issues Regarding This Tool Please Write a mail to Akash.venky091@gmail.com Activity
+After Installation change the dir/ and Run Cyber in the Command prompt Troubleshooting and Issues Regarding This Tool Please Write a mail to Akash.venky091@gmail.com Activity
 (TIP)